spyder-ide/spyder-docs/doc/installation.rst

 Running with Conda
 ------------------

-You can then run Spyder by the same methods :ref:`as with Anaconda <install-anaconda-running>`, except make sure to launch the start menu shortcut with ``(spyder-env)`` in the name, select the ``spyder-env`` environment on the left before launching it with Navigator, or type ``conda activate spyder-env`` before launching it on the command line.
+You can then run Spyder by the same methods :ref:`as with Anaconda <install-anaconda-running>`, except that you need to make sure to launch the Start menu shortcut with ``(spyder-env)`` in the name, select the ``spyder-env`` environment on the left before launching it with Navigator, or type ``conda activate spyder-env`` before launching it on the command line.

 See :ref:`our FAQ question <using-existing-environment>` for more information about how to use Spyder with your existing Conda environments.